 - SD 10 — a lower limit of electrical resistance of 106ohms and an upper limit of 1.0 x 107ohms (10 megohms).

 Puncture-resistant (PR) footwear is designed with a puncture-resistant plate is positioned between the insole and outsole.
 Puncture resistant components must reduce the possibility of injury caused by sharp objects that can penetrate the bottom of the footwear.
 The puncture resistant component must be an integral and permanent part of the footwear.
-A positive test result is achieved if the footwear’s bottom can be subjected to a penetrating force of 270 foot-pounds of applied force without visual signs of penetration.
+A positive test result is achieved if the footwear’s bottom can be subjected to a 270 pound force without visual signs of penetration.
 The device must also show no sign of corrosion after being exposed to a five percent salt solution for 24 hours.

 Any changes to the original components of safety toe footwear, such as replacing or adding aftermarket footbeds/inserts, could cause failure to any or all parts of the ASTM F2412-18a and F2413-18 standards, and the marking would be invalid.
 Any change in the insole material thickness greater than 25% requires the footwear to be retested.